sagescherrytree/Performance-Lab-2025/README.md

 # CIS 565 Performance Lab

-This is the second in series of 2 labs for CUDA.
 In this lab, we will discuss how NVIDIA's Nsight tools can aid in profiling CUDA programs.

 **The performance lab will be held in class.
 Please bring your Windows CUDA-Capable laptop with the code downloaded and built.
 If you do not have a Windows CUDA-Capable laptop, please find a partner to work with.** You will be able to follow the steps with Linux as well, but we will show this with Windows in the class.